 Some bachelor's degree programs in zoology allow for specialization and others are more generalized.
 Core courses for most programs are general biology, chemistry, physics, and mathematics.
 Sometimes the biology requirement is divided into courses in molecular and organismal biology.
-If specialization is allowed or required, options might be marine biology, ecology, genetics, animal behavior, or even zoo and aquarium science.
-Each specialization is created by taking certain elective courses in the subject.
+If specialization is allowed or required, options are marine biology, ecology, genetics, animal behavior, or zoo and aquarium science.
+You can create a specialization by taking certain elective courses in the subject.

-- Get involved in volunteer work or internships.
-Not only does volunteering and interning possibly count for college credit, these experiences provide networking opportunities in work environments that might be relevant to future employment settings.
-Some internships may be difficult to obtain, so volunteer work might be done first to gain competitive experience for the desired internship.
-Certain internships may also offer a stipend or paycheck for participants.
+Get involved in volunteer work or internships.
+Not only can volunteering and interning count for college credit, these experiences provide networking opportunities, which help with finding future employment.
+Spots for internships are limited, so you can boost your chances of being selected by doing volunteer work.
+A few internships offer a stipend or paycheck to participants.

 Step 2: Obtain Employment with a Bachelor's Degree

-This step is optional because some may choose to enter a graduate program immediately after graduating from a bachelor's program.
-Working in the field is a possible way to gain experience and professional connections that might be beneficial when applying for and completing a graduate degree program.
-Others may obtain employment and find they are content with their position and remain there with no plans on earning a more advanced degree.
+This step is optional because you may decide to enter a graduate program immediately after graduating from a bachelor's program.
+Working in the field is beneficial when applying for and completing a graduate degree program.
+On the other hand, you may find employment and remain in your position without earning a graduate degree.

-While zoologists can work in zoos, it's important to note that they don't have to; zoologists are different from zookeepers, who focus on the care and feeding of zoo animals rather than animal research.
-Other places where zoologists can start their careers include conservation organizations and federal agencies, such as the U.S. Fish and Wildlife Service.
+While zoologists are employed at zoos, they don't do the same job as zookeepers.
+Zookeepers focus on the care and feeding of zoo animals rather than animal research.
+Zoologists can also work for conservation organizations and federal agencies such as the U.S. Fish and Wildlife Service.

 Step 3: Earn a Graduate Degree in Zoology